EgoAlpha/prompt-in-context-learning/README.md

 # 🙏 Acknowledgements

 Thanks to the PhD students from [EgoAlpha Lab](https://github.com/EgoAlpha) and other workers who participated in this repo.
-We will improve the project in the follow-up and maintain this community well.
-More researchers are welcome to join us and make more contributions to the community.]
+We will improve the project in the follow-up period and maintain this community well.
+More researchers are welcome to join us and make more contributions to the community.

 <img width="200%" src="./figures/hr.gif" />